chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 The format of the Championship has been similar for many years.
 All the events are listed in the [Calendar](https://pfrac.co.uk/calendar) with links for further information – Club Championship races are identified with (C).
 There is also a list of events in each section at the bottom of this page with links for further information.

 The competition involves races across three main sections (Road, Trail/Cross-Country and Fell).
-The Championship comprises 15 races (5 in each section).
+The Championship comprises 16 races (5 in the road and cross country sections, and 6 in the fell section - Gravy Pud was added because Padfield clashed with Clowne Half Marathon).

 #### Results